dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

   - videointelligence
 permalink: ai-pet-cam
 ---
 *Introducing PetCam: a non-invasive machine-learning-powered pet tracker that runs on an old smartphone.
 This project is a collaboration between me and [Jason Mayes](https://twitter.com/jason_mayes), who came up with the idea.
 Also, funny story, uh... my colleague Markku Lepistö built (almost) THE EXACT SAME PROJECT at the same time on his own YouTube show, Level Up, [which you can see here](https://www.youtube.com/watch?v=--VDgKKqZc4).
 We use old smartphones.
-He uses a Raspi and Coral board.*
+He uses a [Coral development board](https://coral.ai/products/dev-board/).
+Choose your own adventure.*

 ## Architecture